Patient education: Asthma inhaler techniques in adults (Beyond the Basics)

 METERED DOSE ASTHMA INHALERS

 Metered dose inhalers (MDIs) are used to deliver a variety of inhaled medications, including quick relief bronchodilators such as albuterol, Proventil, Ventolin, and controller medicines such as glucocorticoids (Flovent HFA, QVAR, and others).
-You deliver the medication by pushing down on a canister (picture 1).
+You deliver the medication by pushing down on the canister (picture 1).

 HFA inhalers — The metered dose inhaler canister contains the medicine and other products that help to deliver the medicine to the lungs.
 The chemical used to deliver medication in most metered dose inhalers was changed to hydrofluoroalkane (HFA) in about 2008.
-Previously, inhalers contained a chemical (chlorofluorocarbon) known to damage the ozone layer.
+Previously, inhalers contained a chemical (chlorofluorocarbon) that is known to damage the ozone layer.

 HFA devices may have a different taste compared to the previous inhalers, and the spray may feel softer.
 However, this does not mean the medicine is not reaching your lungs.

 HFA inhalers need to be primed before being used the first time and cleaned to prevent medication build up and blockage.
 Each manufacturer will provide instructions about how to use their inhaler.
 These instructions should be reviewed carefully.
 (See 'How to use a metered dose inhaler' below.)

 HFA inhalers may be more expensive than the older inhaler.
 Talk to your healthcare provider if you have difficulty paying for your medications because assistance programs may be available.

 How to use a metered dose inhaler — Each inhaler manufacturer has specific instructions for using their inhaler; the following are general instructions.

-When using a metered dose inhaler FOR THE FIRST TIME (with or without a spacer), prepare the inhaler first:
+When using a metered dose inhaler FOR THE FIRST TIME (with or without a spacer), prime the inhaler first:

 ●Shake the inhaler for five seconds.

-●Prime the inhaler by pressing down the canister with the index finger to release the medication.
+●Press down the canister with the index finger to release the medication.
 Hold the inhaler away from your face to prevent medication from getting into your eyes.
-Press the canister down again three times.

 After an inhaler is used for the first time, it does not need to be primed again unless you do not use it for two weeks or more.